jofas/master_thesis/README.rst

 For this I propose the following benchmark for image recognition on the mnist_ data set:

-1. train the following neural networks [1]_ on spinnaker and compare the raw speed of training to state of the art approaches for training (to be determined which):
+1. Train the following neural networks [1]_ on spinnaker and compare the raw speed of training to state of the art approaches for training (to be determined which):